 Established by a Trust Deed in 1938, the BOA Benevolent Fund exists to meet the needs of our members and their families who find themselves in uncertain or distressed circumstances.

-The BOA is led by active clinicians, with Mr Timothy Wilton currently in the role of President, supported by an Executive group and Council.
-Mr Wilton is a consultant lower limb surgeon in Derby who will continue to focus on:
+The BOA is led by active clinicians, with Mr Ananda Nanu currently in the role of President, supported by an Executive group and Council.
+Mr Nanu is an orthopaedic surgeon, based in Sunderland, who will continue to focus on:

 – Meaningful orthopaedic engagement and leadership at a local level